-- A. Textbook: Photography: The Essential Way by London, Stone and Upton (available in paperback) - B. Darkroom Towel & Smock / Apron (mandatory) - C. Plastic negative sleeves not a whole pack only a few sheets. - D. Dusting device (brush, ear syringe or canned air) - E. Printing paper you will use a limited amount of silver halide paper in this course.
+A. Textbook: Photography: The Essential Way by London, Stone and Upton (available in paperback)

+- B. Darkroom Towel & Smock / Apron (mandatory) - C. Plastic negative sleeves not a whole pack only a few sheets. - D. Dusting device (brush, ear syringe or canned air) - E. Printing paper you will use a limited amount of silver halide paper in this course.
 Initially you will need some 8 X 10 paper.
-We will discuss additional needs as the course develops. - F. Film you will be shooting about 2 rolls of B/W film for assignments.
-Kodak Tri-X. - G. Misc. brushes for coating, painting, etc. - H. White mat board for mounting photo assignments - I. X-acto knife with a No. 11 blade - J. Drymount tissue (Seal Colormount 8 x 10 and 11 x 14 and larger) - K. Assignment folder must have two pockets in it - L. 18" Metal straight edge (ruler) and 1" roll of masking tape - M. Money for digital and miscellaneous materials for class including, but not limited to, transparency sheets, fabric transfer sheets, window cling material, special rag printing papersa, etc. I estimate that you will need an additional \$35.00 for these materials. - N. Dark room key (available at the Cashier's Window at the Business Office - in Lemans Hall see Ms. Linda McGill.
+We will discuss additional needs as the course develops.

+F. Film - you will be shooting about 2 rolls of B/W film for assignments.
+Kodak Tri-X .

+G. Misc. brushes for coating, painting, etc.

+- H. White mat board for mounting photo assignments - I. X-acto knife with a No. 11 blade - J. Drymount tissue (Seal Colormount 8 x 10 and 11 x 14 and larger) - K. Assignment folder must have two pockets in it - L. 18" Metal straight edge (ruler) and 1" roll of masking tape

+M. Money for digital and miscellaneous materials for class including, but not limited to, transparency sheets, fabric transfer sheets, window cling material, special rag printing papersa, etc. I estimate that you will need an additional \$25.00 for these materials.

+- N. Dark room key (available at the Cashier's Window at the Business Office - in Lemans Hall see Ms. Jessica Biek.
 A \$15.00 deposit is required.) - O. 1 or 2 Gb USB memory stick

-In addition to purchasing these supplies you will need approximately \$40.00 to pay for special purpose materials for the course.
-You will also need to select a storage locker.
+In addition to purchasing these supplies you will need to select a storage locker.
 These lockers are located on the basement level near the darkrooms.
 Please select a locker for storing your personal property and materials (remember that your assignment drawer is for that only - assignments!).
 You will need to provide your own lock for this locker.

-MIDTERM ASSIGNMENT EXHIBITION PLAN - "PHOTOGRAPHY IN 2012"
+MIDTERM ASSIGNMENT EXHIBITION PLAN - "PHOTOGRAPHY IN 20/20"